-10 ways your marriage can survive the coronavirus quarantineWritten by Greg Smalley
+10 ways your marriage can survive the coronavirus quarantineWritten by Dr. Greg Smalley

 This article is part of our series providing help for families during COVID-19.
 Find more related articles and resources here.

 Who could have guessed the changes the coronavirus would bring to our nation, our neighbourhoods and our homes?
 Within a matter of days, we’ve gone from business as usual to a society that practices self-isolation and social distancing.
 We’re working from home and sheltering in place.
 As an introvert, this is my idea of bliss!

 I’ve talked to friends and heard how others are surviving the coronavirus quarantine.
 Some families are enjoying the changes in routines – mom or dad is taking on the role of homeschool teacher.
 Other family members are organizing board-game marathons.
 Some are setting up binge-watching parties for kids and adults.
 The coronavirus quarantine means there’s time to enjoy meals together and spend time as a family.

 But not everyone is ready to relax and play.
 For some couples, the thought of a coronavirus quarantine – the thought of being cooped up 24/7 with their spouse – seems the worst thing that can happen.
 Their fear and resentment have nothing to do with COVID-19 and everything to do with ongoing strife in their marriage.